frank812/SF2DeveloperExercise/README.md

 0. If you did not use Symfony 2, which framework did you chose to write this in and why?

 0. How long did you work on this programming exercise for?
+About 2 hours

 0. Were there any parts of the exercise you were not able to complete due to time constraints?
 If you had more time, how would you improve this code base?
+The extra features are not included because of time.
+Add some abstraction level (for example, the git fetch is currently hard-coded).

 0. What websites did you use to help you complete this exercise?
 Please provide links if possible.
+Stackoverflow to solve some CURL- and sorting-related issues.

 0. How would you test this application?
+I'd mock the fetch to Git in PHPUnit

 0. Your product owner just decided we should only show 10 results per page, and allow the user to paginate though the results.
 How would you approach adding this feature to your application?
+I'd add more logic con the client and have pagination parameters only available for ajax requests.

 0. Looking forward, how would you optimize this application to support thousands of concurrent users?
 What problems would you expect high traffic load to cause with this application?
 What are some possible solutions for those problems?
+I'd add a cache for the cURL.

 0. Anything else you'd like us to know?